Elena' s AI Blog

 test_images_normalised = test_images / 255.0

-Multiclass Classification in TensorFlow
+Building a Multiclass Classification Model in TensorFlow

 When we model neural networks in TensorFlow, we generally follow the steps: